saxkennedy/DDFinal/README.md

-This is a place holder README for the initial commit
+This project is a collaboration of work done by Joshua Kennedy,